 The Barry M. Goldwater Scholarship is designed to attract outstanding students into careers in mathematics, the natural sciences, and engineering.
 Scholarships are awarded on the basis of merit to students who are sophomores or juniors during the current academic year and who have excellent academic records and demonstrated interest in and potential for careers in mathematics, the natural sciences, or engineering.
 The scholarship covers eligible expenses for tuition, fees, books, and room and board to a maximum of $7,500 per academic year.
 Junior scholarship recipients can expect to receive a maximum of two years of scholarship support.
 Senior scholarship recipients are eligible for a maximum of one year of scholarship support.ELIGIBILITY

-- Must be a U.S. citizen, permanent resident or US national.
+- U.S. citizen, permanent resident or U.S. national

-- Must be a Sophomore or Junior with a college grade-point average of at least “B” and be in the upper fourth of his or her class.
+- Sophomore or Junior with a college grade-point average of at least “B” in the upper fourth of his or her class.

 - Majoring in mathematics, the natural sciences, or engineering.

 Nominees are evaluated on:

 - Demonstrated potential for and commitment to a career in mathematics, the natural sciences, or engineering.
 Applicants should be planning on a Ph.D. in a STEM field, with the goal of pursuing a research career.

 - Students who plan on the MD-Ph.D. are eligible for a Goldwater Scholarship only if they plan a research career rather than a career in medical practice.

 - Outstanding academic performance (typically not less than an "A" in coursework for his or her major).

 - Institution Nomination – verifying the nominee’s eligibility and academic status